 Follow these steps when using azelaic acid:

-- Wash your skin with a gentle or mild cleanser, and pat dry.
+- Wash your skin with a gentle cleanser.
+Rinse well and pat dry.

-- Wash your hands with soap and water.
+- Wash your hands again with soap and water.
 Once the medication is dry, put on sunscreen.

-You should follow your doctor’s instructions closely.
-Don’t use it more often or in a larger amount than directed.
-Only use it on your skin.
+Follow your doctor’s instructions closely.
+Don’t use azelaic acid more often or in a larger amount than directed.
 If it gets in your eyes, nose, mouth, or vagina, rinse it off with water and call your doctor right away (especially if your eyes become red and sore).

 Side Effects of Azelaic Acid